Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 \begin{proof}[Proof of \Propref{Result:AsymAnal_Hyp_R}] Suppose that the hypothesis of \Propref{Result:AsymAnal_Hyp_R} holds.
 Using \Eqref{eq:defkStar}, we first find that $\kstar$ has asymptotic radial expansion

-Even though this is not relevant for the formal discussion of this proof, we remark that the leading order is negative and the parabolicity condition \Eqref{eq:parabolcond} is therefore satisfied for all sufficiently large $\rho$.
+Even though this is strictly speaking not relevant for this proof, we remark that the leading order is negative and the parabolicity condition \Eqref{eq:parabolcond} is therefore satisfied for all sufficiently large $\rho$.

-\Eqref{FinalSystemDiffNorm_Racz} is satisfied in leading order (which turns out to be of order $\rho^{-1}$) if $q^{(0)}=2\kappa^{(0)}$.
+In order to prove the conclusions of \Propref{Result:AsymAnal_Hyp_R}, we now input the asymptotic radial expansions into \ParabolicHyperbolicR and sort all terms by powers of $\rho$.
+Each $\rho$-coefficient then yields an equation for the expansion coefficients of the unknowns.
+The main observations relevant for this proof are as follows. \Eqref{FinalSystemDiffNorm_Racz} is satisfied in leading order (which turns out to be of order $\rho^{-1}$) if $q^{(0)}=2\kappa^{(0)}$.
 Similarly, \Eqref{ParabolicEquation_Racz} is satisfied at leading order (which turns out to be of order $1$) if $A^{(0)}=0$. \Eqref{FinalSystemDiffMom_Racz} holds at leading order (the $\rho^{-1}$-term) if $p_\Sph {a}^{(1)}=0$.
 At the next-to-leading order \Eqref{ParabolicEquation_Racz} is satisfied provided

 Assuming that $A$ is positive we choose $A^{(1)}=1/|\kappa^{(0)}|$.
 Given all this it now follows from \Propref{Result:Hyp_Decays} that the data set corresponding to $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ is asymptotically hyperboloidal. \end{proof}